carlfranklin/GrpcGenerator/README.md

 > :point_up: Make sure to save after adding package references

-Add all the generated files from the Server folder to the Server project.
+Copy all the generated files from the Server folder to the Server project.

 ![image-20230613115826590](images/image-20230613115826590.png)